alwin-saji-as/Hotel-Demand-Dataset-Analysis/README.md

 5. **Non-refundable deposit paradox** — Non Refund bookings show cancellation rates above 97% for City Hotel

 ---

+## ✅ Conclusion

+This project demonstrates how Python libraries such as Pandas, Matplotlib, and Seaborn can be used for real-world hospitality data analysis.
+Starting from a raw dataset with missing values, duplicates, and inconsistent data types, the analysis pipeline produced clean, structured data that revealed meaningful patterns in hotel booking behaviour.

+The insights gained — particularly around cancellation drivers, seasonal pricing, and booking channel risk — have direct practical value for hotel revenue management.
+The analysis shows that data-driven decision making can help hotels reduce cancellation rates, optimise pricing strategies, and improve overall occupancy and revenue performance.

 ## 🛠️ Tools & Libraries